srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 #### Task 1: Add Code to Define a Direct Method in the Device App

-1. Return to the Visual Studio Code instance that is running the **cheesecavedevice** app.
+1. Return to the Visual Studio Code instance that is running the **CheeseCaveDevice** app.

     > **Note**: If the app is still running, place input focus in the Terminal pane and press **CTRL+C** to exit the app.